tahazafar/niebins/index.md

 **Sensing** : The system senses the level of trash in the bin as well as the situation of the bins nearby.

-**Reasoning** :  It calculates the percentage of fullness of the trash bin and evaluates the situation of the bins nearby.
+**Reasoning** :  The bin calculates the percentage of fullness of the trash bin and evaluates the situation of the bins nearby.
+The system understand the user's request (speech recognition) and elaborates the correct answer.

 **Acting** :  The system educates the user about the diversified harvest through the dialogue of both (user and bin: e.g. User: "Where can I throw this can?" so bin start to blink green led and emit a sound in the correct bin) and through the interactive platform a sort of gamification (e.g: if user want to know how many rubbish has throw in a period of time)